 Belgrade Fortress

-The main attraction in Belgrade is its Fortress, Kalemegdan which has been destroyed and rebuilt over 40 times over the centuries.
-A sign of Serbia’s turbulent past.
+The main attraction in Belgrade is its Fortress, Kalemegdan, which has been destroyed and rebuilt more than 40 times over the centuries—a sign of Serbia’s turbulent past.

 Belgrade is known locally as Beograd (white city) because the fortress was built on a white ridge overlooking the converging rivers below.

-From the ramparts of the fortress, there are fantastic views across the Danube and Sava Rivers and the surrounding park, Kalemegdan Park, is the largest and prettiest park in the city.
+From the fortress’s ramparts, there are fantastic views across the Danube and Sava Rivers, and the surrounding park, Kalemegdan Park, is the largest and prettiest park in the city.

 Trg Republic Square

-Trg Republike is the main square of Belgrade, a popular meeting place.
-You’ll also find the National Museum, National Theatre, Prince Mihailo Monument and Tourist information around the square.
+Trg Republike is the main square of Belgrade and a popular meeting place.
+The square also contains the National Museum, National Theatre, Prince Mihailo Monument, and Tourist information.

 And it was at Republic Square that we met our guide for our Free Walking Tour of Belgrade.

-We’d recommend taking part in a free tour, or booking a guided tour, to appreciate the history of the city and to hear first-hand accounts of what life is like in Serbia.
+We recommend taking part in a free tour or booking a guided tour to appreciate the city’s history and hear first-hand accounts of life in Serbia.

 Sitting proud upon his horse in the centre of the square is the Prince Mihailo (Michael) Monument, considered a monument of great cultural importance.

-It was set up in 1882 in honour of the liberation of Belgrade from the Turks.
-Mihailo Obrenović (1823-68), the Prince of Serbia, played a monumental part in freeing Serbia from Ottoman (Turkish) rule in 1867.
-However, his assassination in1868, cut short his reign.
+It was set up in 1882 in honour of Belgrade’s liberation from the Turks.
+Mihailo Obrenović (1823-68), the Prince of Serbia, played a monumental role in freeing Serbia from Ottoman (Turkish) rule in 1867.
+However, his assassination in 1868 cut short his reign.

 Interesting Fact about Statues on Horses: